Steel wool balun

 Next we measure R, X, and Z.

 R has now increased from .268 to 1.067 ohms.
 X has decreased from 33.70 to 32.54 ohms.
 Despite being steel, the wool has actually lowered the inductance.
 This is because of Lentz's law.
 The magnetic field from the cable shield caused a circulating current in the steel wool.
-The magnetic flux from that circulating current opposes the magnetic field from the cable, and the inductance is reduced.
+The magnetic flux from that circulating current opposes the magnetic field from the cable, reducing inductance.
 This is why at radio frequencies we use powdered iron or other cores that suspend very tiny particles of iron in an insulating substrate.
-This is also why transformers and chokes are laminated, and the laminations are all insulated from each other.
+This is also why transformer and choke cores are laminated, and the laminations are all insulated from each other.
 If metal touches metal, the eddy currents will cancel the magnetic properties at higher frequencies.
 The higher the frequency, the smaller the pieces of metal must be.

 Physics cannot be ignored.